 Radix is a new platform, like Bitcoin or Ethereum, but scalable and easy to build on.
-Instead of using blockchain, we started from scratch with a completely new design so that every person and device in the world could use Radix without centralization or compromise.
-We created building blocks, making applications, tokens and coins as easy to deploy as possible.
-It’s fast, it works and our test net is already live.
+Instead of using blockchain, we started from scratch with an entirely new design so that every person and device in the world could use Radix without centralization or compromise.
+We created building blocks, making applications, tokens, and coins as easy to deploy as possible.
+It’s fast, it works, and our test net is already live.

 Radix is a speedy alternative to blockchains and DAGs.
 It uses both the passage of logical time and database sharding to create an immensely secure and scalable system for the shared storage and accessing of data.

-Radix uses the theory of database sharding to scale linearly and vector clocks for generating a partial ordering of events based on Leslie Lamport’s logical clock theory as the basic consensus mechanism.
+Radix uses the theory of database sharding to scale linearly and vector clocks for generating a partial ordering of events based on Leslie Lamport’s logical clock theory as the primary consensus mechanism.

-If you are a developer who wants to learn how to build on the Radix Test Network, you can get started with your preferred choice of library:
+If you are a developer who wants to learn how to build on the Radix Test Network, you can get started with your preferred library of choice:

 The developer section will get you started with building on the Radix Test Network using client libraries with full break-downs on simple code examples for various use-cases that the Radix technology is suitable for.
 These are intended to give dApp developers a real-world understanding of the underlying logic and potential of the network in their development process.

-To learn more about the Radix project, its history, limitations of current decentralized ledgers, its technical architecture and design philosophy start here.
+To learn more about the Radix project, its history, limitations of current DLTs, its technical architecture and design philosophy start here.

 Telegram for general chat